ltw-webdev-2/curriculum/week-12.md

 ---
-topic: "SASS website planning"
+topic: "SAAS website planning"
-desc: "Start your SASS website by sketching, writing some text & starting to code."
+desc: "Start your SAAS website by sketching, writing some text & starting to code."
 clr: "1, 2, 3, 4, 5, 6, 7"

 video_tutorials: